libp2p/specs/noise/README.md

 using the ephemeral public key from the failed `IK` handshake message as pre-message knowledge.

-Each handshake message will include a [libp2p signed handshake payload](#the-libp2p-signed-handshake-payload) that identifies the sender and authenticates the static Noise key.
+Each handshake message will include a [payload](#the-libp2p-handshake-payload) that identifies the sender and authenticates the static Noise key.

 #### XXfallback